Skip to content

 What Is The Difference Between Long Island And Long Island City?

-Despite the name, Long Island City is Queens’ largest neighborhood, though was historically part of Long Island, which, by the way, offers some of the best places to hike in New York.
+Despite the name, Long Island City is Queens’ largest neighborhood, though it was historically part of Long Island, which, by the way, offers some of the best places to hike in New York.

 Anyway, Long Island City was also its own city until it became a part of New York City in 1898.